joseeden/KodeKloud_Engineer_Labs/README.md

 ## Update: Public Profile

 Profiles can now be shared publicly.
-These allows the engineer to showcase what kind of challenges he/she has solved.
+These allows engineers to showcase the challenges they have solved.

 See my public profile here: [Kodekloud Engineer](https://kodekloud-engineer.com/#!/user_profile?uid=15930992248539436)